 One thing to keep in mind is that it’s hard to say exactly if 100% of your tattoo can be removed.
 It all depends on the pigments used in your tattoo It’s also important to note that the ink colors that show the best results with laser tattoo removal are black, brown, red, dark blue and tan, while tattoos that are mostly yellow or light blue are harder to remove.
 The success of your removal will also depend on size and placement of your body art.

 Are you from somewhere outside the New York City area but are still dying to have your ink disappear ASAP?
 Don’t fret!
-We just launched our Fly in for Clear Skin program, where we jet our patients to our Manhattan office and put them up a nearby hotel.
+We just launched our Fly in for Clear Skin program, where we jet our patients to our Manhattan office to receive our signature R20 tattoo removal treatment.
 Get more information on Fly in for Clear Skin here.

 Contact our office now to make an appointment for laser tattoo removal consultation with Dr. Eric Schweiger or one of our other skin specialists.